krzentner/language-world/data/gpt-3.5-turbo/goal_md/drawer-open-2.md

-The robot should perform the following steps to reliably pull open a drawer:
+The robot should perform the following steps to pull the drawer open reliably:
-1. Put the gripper above the drawer handle.
-2. Drop the gripper around the drawer handle.
+    Steps:  1.
+Put gripper near the drawer handle  2.
+Pull the drawer open First, put the gripper near the drawer handle.
-3. Pull open the drawer.

-To put the gripper above the drawer handle, the robot should move its gripper until it is vertically aligned with the drawer handle.
+    - When the robot's gripper is not near the drawer handle, move the robot's gripper until the robot's gripper is near the drawer handle
+    Now that the gripper is near the handle, we can just pull the drawer open.

-Next, the robot should drop its gripper around the drawer handle.
-The robot should move its gripper until it is around the drawer handle to have a good grip on it.
+    - When the robot's gripper is near the drawer handle, move the robot's gripper until the drawer is open

-Finally, the robot should pull the drawer open by moving its gripper in the direction away from the drawer handle.